How to Care for a Rejected Baby Goat

 Whatever the reason behind it, a rejected kid goat needs care right away.
-There isn’t much we can do to prevent rejection but we can be ready to step in when necessary.
+There isn’t much we can do to prevent rejection, but we can be ready to step in when necessary.
+Here’s how to care for a rejected baby goat.

 If a doe refuses to care for the newborn, it is a life and death matter for that kid.
 It’s intense at first.
 Baby goats eat frequently throughout the day and even require night feeding.
 Dehydration, scours and a general failure to thrive can occur.